revloc02/dndMarkdown/colver-5e-homebrew.md

 ### End Phase

-Anything that needs to be resolved at the end of a round of combat, such as status effects or magic durations resolve now.
+Anything that needs to be resolved at the end of a round of combat.
+This includes status effects or magic durations.

 <img src='https://www.gmbinder.com/images/I1dFekv.png' style='position:absolute;bottom:0px;left:20px;width: 790px; mix-blend-mode:multiply;' />